-R. Brian Ogletree and his wife Melissa, a registered nurse, live in Lamar along with their three children, Logan, Mason, and Olivia.
-Brian and his family are members of Rock Springs Church.
+R. Brian Ogletree serves as Vice Chairman of the Southern Rivers Energy board of directors.
+He and his wife live in Lamar along with their three children and are members of Rock Springs Church.
 Brian is a dedicated local citizen and firmly rooted in the area from all aspects of his life.

-Brian was raised on the family farm working side by side with his father, Bobby.
+He was raised on the family farm working side by side with his father.
 Upon graduation, he decided without a doubt that he wanted a career in agriculture and farming.
 After obtaining his commercial pilot’s license and flying for a local law firm in Macon for several years, he decided he wanted to farm full-time in 2005.

 Today, Brian is in charge of running the more than 70-year-old family farm.
-Land is worked in Butts, Spalding, and Lamar Counties, and consists of 2000 acres.
-Of these 2000 acres, crops grown are wheat, soybeans, millet, clover, and also a small beef herd.
+The land is worked in Butts, Spalding, and Lamar Counties, and consists of 2000 acres.
+Of these 2000 acres, crops grown include wheat, soybeans, millet, clover, and also a small beef herd.
 In addition to the many crops grown, Brian also operates one of the larger seed cleaner & bagging facilities in the state along with two-grain handling & drying installations.